NullDev/Arithmetica-Bot/README.md

 - Moderate Members: To timeout users when a timeout is set for losers
 - Manage Webhooks: To create webhooks for users when a message is deleted in the counting channel
 - View Audit Log: To see who invited the bot in order to send them a setup guide
+- Manage Channels: To create a counting channel if it doesn't exist yet

 <hr>